 We Got You!

 We don’t want transportation to keep you from attending the summit.
 That’s why we organized buses to get you there.
-Transportation from all three counties will be provided.
-More details will be available as we get closer to the Summit date.
+See below the bus schedules for Middletown, Dover, Milford, and Georgetown.
+If you need transportation, be sure to complete the bus information when you register!

 From